How to choose the right knife

 Sujihiki Knife

-Sujihiki (筋引) literally means "muscle puller," referring to the pulling motion the knife is designed for.
-With its long, narrow 24 cm blade, the knife is ideal for filleting meat and fish with long, sharp cuts.
+Sujihiki (筋引) literally means "muscle puller" and refers to the pulling motion the knife is designed for.
+With its long, narrow 24 cm blade, the knife is ideal for filleting meat and fish with long, precise cuts.

-Use it to trim meat cuts or skin and fillet fish - for example, for sushi/sashimi.
-The knife also works as a carving knife and is therefore ideal for carving a cooked roast or poultry.
+Use it to trim cuts of meat or to skin and fillet fish – for example, for sushi and sashimi.
+The knife also functions as a carving knife and is therefore particularly suitable for carving a cooked roast or poultry.

-With the Sujihiki knife, you will truly feel how the knife does all the work for you when making long cuts.
+With the Sujihiki knife, you will experience how the knife almost does the work for you when making long, controlled cuts.

 Find it here in pakka wood, black or mahogany.